BreadFish64/citra-web/site/content/entry/announcing-android.md

 ## So what can you expect from the Android port of Citra?

 The app is still in beta.
-So while we've tried to squash the bugs we've come across, you may run into the occasional glitch.
-If you run into any major problems, please report them to us on our Discord server or forum, and we'll try to organize them.
+So, while we have tried to squash the bugs we've come across, you may run into the occasional glitch.
+If you run into any major problems, please report them to us on our Discord server or forum and we will try to organize them.

 {{< figure type="youtube" id="Is1IviWcX-Q" title="Uh, where are you going Mario?" >}}

-The app requires a minimum of 64 bit Android Oreo, and OpenGL ES 3.2 support.
+The app requires a minimum of 64-bit Android Oreo, and OpenGL ES 3.2 support.
 These are relatively high requirements; however, they allow us to ensure that every device which can run Citra will have a reasonably good experience.
-We recommend a device with a Snapdragon 835 or better.
+As for hardware, we recommend a device with a Snapdragon 835 or better.
 Experiencing may vary greatly depending on the quality of your device's GPU drivers.

 You can grab the app now on the [Google Play Store](https://play.google.com/store/apps/details?id=org.citra.citra_emu).
 The app is free, but we would appreciate it if you contributed to our ~~Cadburry Creme Egg~~ development and server upkeep funds by [becoming a Patron](https://www.patreon.com/citraemu) or unlocking dark mode for !!!insert price here!!!.